 Ports perform their accounting and financial reporting of their activities very much like a business.
 The Port prepares an income statement, manages operations, and plans for capital investments.
 Ports collect revenues from services performed for customers and pay for expenses related to those services.
 However, Ports are municipal governments.
-As such, Ports may collect See accompanying notes to the financial statements.

-property tax revenues from the property owners within the Port district.
+As such, Ports may collect property tax revenues from the property owners within the Port district.
 Ports will often use tax revenues to pay for debt incurred to construct facilities that are used to support Port functions.
 Sometimes, Ports may use a portion of their tax revenue to pay for operating expenses.
 The Port of Edmonds uses its tax revenue to pay for Commission costs, to supplement the cost of public amenities, and to promote economic development and tourism.